NVIDIA-AI-IOT/torch2trt/README.md

 # torch2trt - A PyTorch -> TensorRT Converter

-This is PyTorch to TensorRT converter which utilizes the TensorRT Python API.
+torch2trt is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
 The goals of the converter are

 * Easy to use - Convert models with a single function call ``torch2trt``